kubernetes/cloud-provider-openstack/docs/cinder-csi-plugin/using-cinder-csi-plugin.md

     service first if available, then the configuration drive.

   Influencing this behavior may be desirable as the metadata on the configuration drive may grow stale over time, whereas the metadata service always provides the most up to date view.
 Not all OpenStack clouds provide both configuration drive and metadata service though and only one or the other may be available which is why the default is to check both.

-## Driver Deployment

-You can either use the manifests under `manifests/cinder-csi-plugin` or the Helm chart `charts/cinder-csi-plugin`.

 ### Using the manifests